Australia sees biggest daily rise in COVID-19 cases in two months

 That stimulus was needed before the annual budget in October to bring the unemployment rate down to about 5% by the middle of 2022, the report said.

-Reporting by Renju Jose and Colin Packham; editing by Jane Wardell and LLincoln Feast
+Reporting by Renju Jose and Colin Packham; Editing by Jane Wardell and Lincoln Feast